New South Wales Anzac CentenaryRecords of NSW and World War I

 New content – Armistice Celebrations, 1918

 In early November 1918, premature celebrations began in Sydney when unconfirmed reports were published of an armistice having been signed between the allies and Germany.
 Many Government employees left work to join the crowds gathered in the streets, which would become a daily event for almost a week.

 Celebrations in 1918 became commemorations the following year, and continue to this day as Remembrance Day.
 November 11, 2018 marks 100 years since the signing of the armistice which ended hostilities in World War I.

 Captured exhibition: Escape from an internment camp

-The State Archives NSW exhibition, Captured: Portraits of Crime explores the stories of men, women and children who were incarcerated in NSW gaols from 1870 to 1930.
+The NSW State Archives (now closed) exhibition, Captured: Portraits of Crime explored the stories of men, women and children who were incarcerated in NSW gaols from 1870 to 1930.

 The online catalogue for the exhibition includes the story of Frank Radatz (aka Fritz Georgi), a German-born fitter and convicted thief, who escaped from Holdsworthy Internment Camp in 1916.
 Radatz was sheltered by the Industrial Workers of the World (IWW) and was also involved in the notorious Black Hand gang which operated within the Holdsworthy camp.

 Windows into Wartime was an exhibition produced by NSW State Archives for the Centenary of Anzac and to commemorate the 100 year anniversary of the First World War.
 The exhibition presents a selection of images produced by the NSW Government Printing Office Photographic Branch during and immediately after the Great War.